 Automation and robotization have often, and sometimes still are, many skeptics.
 Between the rumors of job cuts and the idea that robots are only in the movies, the reputation of this sector has suffered a lot.
 Nevertheless, it seems today that the trend is definitely on the rise and advances in robotics are very promising.
 The evolution of robotic technology is gradually becoming a place in the field of ecology by proving its effectiveness through various successful projects and showing a positive facet of automation.
 Many countries have adopted robots for ecological purposes such as Finland or Switzerland, and France is not left with many agricultural innovations to his credit!

 Although not everything is won, promising projects from the field of robotics are born each year to improve the fate of our planet.

 Industrial robotization, an aggravating factor of unemployment?

-But there is a flip side to all this!
-More robotization means less utility, so jobs, for humans.
+But there is a flip side to all of this!
+More robotization means less utility, therefore jobs, for humans.
 The unemployment of a human population that is only progressing can only increase in an increasingly robotic society.
-The current high unemployment rates all over the Western world are structural and not conjectural.
-This, unlike the vast majority of political speeches that tend to loosely make the unemployed feel guilty!
-It might be time to think about a robot tax ... but, like the Tobin tax!
+The current high unemployment rates almost everywhere in the Western world are structural and not conjectural.
+This, in contrast to the vast majority of political speeches which tend, loosely, make the unemployed feel guilty!
+It might be time to think about a robot tax… but, like the Tobin tax!

-The world being what it is, it can not hope to see a day.
-Industrial robots currently allow capital to make more profits, so they contribute, also, to increase social inequalities and thus accelerate industrial production and ultimately the exploitation of planetary resources ...
-This is the robot paradoxon the one hand they serve man and free him from difficult tasks but on the other hand they serve him economically and socially.
-This is true because the current economies are, for the most part, still based on economic growth models from the past ...
-Models that would need urgent reform in the face of the ecological emergency!
+The world being what it is, it has little hope of seeing it day by day.
+Industrial robots currently allow capital to make more profits, thus they also contribute to increasing social inequalities and therefore accelerate industrial production and ultimately the exploitation of planetary resources ...
+This is the robot paradox, on the one hand, they serve man and free him from difficult tasks, but on the other, they serve him economically and socially.
+This is true because the current savings are, for the most part, still based on economic growth models from the past… Models that should be urgently reformed in the face of the ecological emergency!